Average Home Insurance Cost in West Virginia

 Lower Property Values

-West Virginia's median home value of $155,600 sits well below the national median of $303,400, according to the U.S. Census Bureau's 2023 American Community Survey.
-Lower property values mean lower dwelling coverage limits, which directly translate to reduced premiums since insurers face smaller potential payouts when claims occur.
+West Virginia's median home value of $155,600 is well below the national median of $303,400, according to the U.S. Census Bureau's 2023 American Community Survey.
+Lower property values mean lower dwelling coverage limits, and that brings smaller potential payouts for insurers, which keeps premiums down.

 Tips to Save on West Virginia Home Insurance